mungewell/mpd-utils/sysex/sysex_data.md

 dd bs=64 count=1 skip=10 iflag=skip_bytes if=Global3.bin of=Global.bin seek=2
 ```

+# Summary of Program Memory

+It appears that the program memory is a reflection of the current patch active
+on the unit, but in a different format.
+Where as the patch is grouped by pad
+(or dial) settings, the program memory has specific settings (ie midi note)
+grouped together.

+Appart from this reformating they appear to be the same.

 # Summary of Global Memory

-I am not sure how Program memory is used by the device, but Global memory
-seems to be a store of the state of things and can be changed on the fly.
+Global memory seems to be a store of the 'state of things' and can be changed
+on the fly.

 Changes to the Dial values will be reflected when the next midi data is
 sent.
 Changes the LEDs status will be visible immediately, but cancelled